Naasiruddeen Abdul Wahab

-Naasiruddeen bin Abdul Wahab (born 3 May 1989) is a Bruneian footballer who plays as a midfielder for DSP United.
-He is a two-time Brunei Premier League champion with QAF FC and has represented Brunei on three occasions in 2009.
+Naasiruddeen bin Abdul Wahab (born 3 May 1989) is a Bruneian former footballer who last played as a midfielder for DSP United.
+He is a two-time Brunei Premier League champion with QAF FC and represented Brunei on three occasions in 2009.

 Club career

 Naasiruddeen began his playing career with local powerhouse QAF FC, winning the Brunei Premier League on two occasions namely the 2007-08 and 2009-10 seasons.
 He left to join Kilanas FC of the Brunei Premier League II in 2011 and scored a hat-trick against Muara Vella FC on 24 April.

 Kilanas were one of the founder clubs of the Brunei Super League but frequently finished in the lower half.
 They suffered back-to-back relegations in 2015 and 2016.
 Naasiruddeen moved to promoted DSP United for the 2017 Brunei Premier League and finished fourth in the table.
 He scored twice in one match against Tunas FC on 9 July.